daveprowse/Draw-On-Gnome/docs/roadmap.md

 ## Planned Features (long-term)

-1. Selection Tool
+1. Overwrite save?
+Currently, when you press `Ctrl+S`, the extension will save with an automatically generated name (based on the date and time).
+If a user saves often, this can create a lot of clutter files.
+My thought is to change it so that the default `Ctrl+S` action will be to *overwrite* (like most applications out there), and the auto-generated name would only happen the first time.
+If a user wants to save as a differnt file, they would have to open the right-click menu or press `Ctrl+Shift+S` to save as a new file.
+It seems logical.
-Currently can only manipulate one element.
+2. Selection Tool: Currently can only manipulate one element.
 This is a huge limitation for complex drawings.
-2. Freehand Eraser
-Fixing mistakes is clunky now.
+3. Freehand Eraser: Fixing mistakes is clunky now.
 A proper eraser is essential.
-3. Snap-to-Grid
-Grid exists but doesn't snap.
+4. Snap-to-Grid: Grid exists but doesn't snap.
 This would make technical drawings so much easier.
-4. Rulers & Guides
-Standard in every drawing app for a reason.
+5. Rulers & Guides: Standard in every drawing app for a reason.
-5. Clipboard Rich Copy
-Being able to paste drawings directly into other apps would be a massive workflow improvement.
+6. Clipboard Rich Copy: Being able to paste drawings directly into other apps would be a massive workflow improvement.
-6. Auto-save feature.
-As of now, there is no auto-save option.
+7. Auto-save feature: As of now, there is no auto-save option.
 The user needs to manually press `Ctrl + S` to save a drawing.
-7. Delete Tool.
-Currently you can only delete in a LIFO manner.
+8. Delete Tool: Currently you can only delete in a LIFO manner.
 This proposed tool would use a hot-key to activate Delete on any item that was drawn.
 This one will require some work!

 - More development of the "Mirror" tool.
 - Blur option - for redacting - see [this link](https://github.com/daveprowse/Draw-On-Gnome/issues/9){target="_blank"}